GustyFox/Getting-and-Cleaning-Data-Project/Code-Book.md

 1. Download, unzip and load source data into R
 2. Merge the data sets of interest
 3. Name the columns properly
-  - Extrect only columns of interest
+      i.
+Extrect only columns of interest
-  - Calculates mean and standard deviation

-4.Creates a Second Tidy Data Set  (MyTidySet)
+      ii.
+Calculates mean and standard deviation 4.Creates a Second Tidy Data Set  (MyTidySet)